wbcsd/data-exchange-protocol/decisions/log/0019-increment-pcf-endpoints-version.md

 ## Context

-In order to accomodate the changes to Use Case 001 Tech Spec v1 to v2, there is a need to increment the prefix of the PCF HTTP Endpoints to /2 (from /0)
+In order to accommodate the changes to Use Case 001 Tech Spec v1 to v2, there is a need to increment the prefix of the PCF HTTP Endpoints to /2 (from /0)

 ## Decision